 Mark Settings – predefine default values for these parameters.
 The parameters can be later used in schedules and tags.

 Part Detail Configuration and Framing Configuration – you can predefine default configurations to be added to every part.

 Detail configuration comes from Smart Details.
 Smart Details can instantly add any number of face-specific intelligent details – which adapt to host-element changes – throughout BIM models.

-Opening – predefine top, bottom, left, and right paneling offsets from the opening.
+Opening – predefine top, bottom, left, and right paneling offsets from the window, door, or MEP opening.

-End Connection – predefine paneling settings for roof end connections.
+L Connection, V Connection, End Connection, T Connection – predefine paneling settings for different wall connections.

-Layer Extension – distance from a roof face.
+Layer Extension – distance from a wall face.

-Split at Joist – define the joist number where the panel must be split.
+Split at Stud – define the number of stud where the panel must be split.

-Build in Place – writes Yes/No information into the panel instance parameter if it is build-in-place or is prefabricated with whole roof frame.
+Build in Place – writes Yes/No information into the panel instance parameter if it is build-in-place or is prefabricated together with whole wall frame.
 Later this parameter can be used in schedules or view filters.

 Excluded – removes the panel (part) from the model.
 Excluded panels are only visible when under the cursor and will not be included in schedules.